countMonteCristo/myjson/README.md

 * library provides classes and functions for [de]serializing JSON objects
 * ability to prettify and customize JSON serialization
+* strict mode for parsing and serializing JSON entities (NaN, Infinity and -Infinity are not allowed in strict mode)

 ### Example
 ```cxx